RubensKj/petcare-api/README.md

 git clone https://github.com/RubensKj/petcare-api.git
 ```

-To install the dependencies maven will import all for you.
+To install the dependencies, maven will import all for you.
 If not you should reimport manually by clicking on reload button that appear on the sidebar using Intellij.

 To certify, run a maven command on maven goal

 ```maven
 mvn clean package
 ```

+By now you will be ready to run the application.

 In order to use the data, you should clone [PetCare Client](https://github.com/RubensKj/petcare-client)  |  [PetCare Business](https://github.com/RubensKj/petcare-business)